 I find it disturbing that many of the food additives that are banned in other countries due to health concerns are perfectly legal in the US.
 I can’t imagine what other additives our government is going to legalize in the future.

-What is sulfur?
+What is Sulfur (MSM)?

 It plays a big role in the oxygenation and detoxification of all cells.
 Without it, your body simply cannot mobilize and release toxins; toxins will remain embedded in the body’s cells, which will then eventually make you sick.

 In fact, nearly half of sulfur is concentrated in our skin, bones and muscle tissues.
 When there is too little sulfur in our body, it can lead to many health problems.

 Sulfur deficiency in the body may also contribute to obesity, diabetes, heart disease, Alzheimer’s and chronic fatigue.

 One of these amino acids, Methionine, cannot be synthesized by our body and therefore has to be supplied from outside source.
 Cysteine, another sulfur-containing amino acid, is synthesized by our body but needs a steady supply of sulfur in order to do.

 These amino acids are not normally stored in the body and excess amounts are either eliminated through the urine or in the feces or stored in the form of glutathione.
 Glutathione is one of the most potent antioxidants in the body.
 It has the ability to neutralize free radicals and to detoxify poisonous compounds.

 In fact, you get about 10 percent of sulfur in your body just by drinking water.
 Studies indicate that hard tap water may contain more sulfur than soft water and the incidences of heart disease are greater for those who drink soft water.

-Sulfur can also be obtained readily from your diet, sources of sulfur include organic vegetables, protein foods, free-range eggs, fruits, garlic and onions, nuts, dairy products and some beverages.
+Sulfur can also be obtained readily from your diet, sources of sulfur include organic vegetables, protein foods, free-range eggs, fruits, garlic and onions, nuts, dairy products, and some beverages.

 Excellent sources of sulfur are organic broccoli, cabbage, cauliflower, Bok choy, kale, Brussel sprouts, turnips, kohlrabi, edamame beans, sweet corn, peas, spinach, mustard greens, bamboo shoots, asparagus, okra, lettuce, and eggplant.

 Protein-rich foods, such as fish, poultry, grass-fed meats, nuts, and legumes, are not only essential for building and maintaining healthy skin, hair, and nails but also are great dietary sources of sulfur.

 Fish such as tuna, wild-caught Alaskan salmon, mackerel, and halibut are high in sulfur content.
 Other fishes such as smoked fish, sardines, and pickled fish are low in sulfur.

 Of the fruits, avocado is highest in sulfur content, followed by kiwi, bananas, pineapple, and strawberries.

 Garlic and onions

 Mincing the garlic and adding it to a variety of foods is an easy way to consume sulfur.
 It is best to consume onion raw since heat may reduce much of the sulfur content.

-Other foods that are high in sulfur include milk, milk products, chocolate, coffee, tea, cocoa, grains, sesame seeds, cashews, peanuts, pistachios and other nuts.
+Other foods that are high in sulfur include milk, milk products, chocolate, coffee, tea, cocoa, grains, sesame seeds, cashews, peanuts, pistachios, and other nuts.

 However, this may be difficult and challenging for some people.
 Not everyone enjoys a lovely salad of raw onion, raw garlic, and raw broccoli.
 Maybe some do, but I am pretty sure most people will find this salad hard to eat.

 Some people prefer cooked vegetables over raw vegetables.
 I personally prefer cooked vegetables, I think they not only taste more delicious but also likely to be more nutritious.

 I prefer to steam my broccoli until it’s bright green and slightly tender on the outside and little crispy in the center.
 If you steam your broccoli too long, it will become soggy and the color will change to a dull green color, which may not taste great.

 Not only overcooked vegetables taste terrible, exposing them to that much heat negates any nutritional value that they might have.
 The extreme heat destroys the enzyme myrosinase, which is necessary to form sulforaphane, the powerful cancer-preventive organosulfur compound in broccoli.